Medicare Made Easier

 When you join a Medicare Advantage Plan, you use the health insurance card that you get from the plan for your health care.
 In most of these plans, there are generally extra benefits and lower co-payments than in the original Medicare Plan.
 Most Medicare Advantage Plans are managed care plans, usually a health maintenance organization (HMO) or a preferred provider organization (PPO) and you may have to see doctors that belong to the plan or go to certain hospitals to get services.

-To join a Medicare Advantage Plan, you must have Medicare Part A and Part B. You will have to pay your monthly Medicare Part B premium to Medicare.
+To join a Medicare Advantage Plan, you can talk to an independent Medicare agent and you must have Medicare Part A and Part B. You will have to pay your monthly Medicare Part B premium to Medicare.
 In addition, you may have to pay a monthly premium to your Medicare Advantage Plan for the extra benefits that they offer.
 In 2020, the standard Part B premium amount is $144.60 (or higher depending on your income).
 However, some people who get Social Security benefits pay less than this amount, $135 on average in 2019.

 When Can I Enroll?

-Keep in mind that Medicare limits when you can join, switch or drop a Medicare Advantage Plan.
+Keep in mind that Medicare limits when you can join, a Medicare insurance broker can further assist you whether you wanted to switch or drop a Medicare Advantage Plan.
 You can join a plan when you first become eligible for Medicare.
-This is anytime beginning three months before the month you turn 65 and ends three months after the month you turned 65.
+This is anytime beginning three months before the month you turn 65 and ending three months after the month you turned 65.

 - For example, if you turn 65 on May 5th, your eligibility period starts on February 1st and ends on August 31st.